ellioseven/de/services/ngrok/README.md

 Start the ngrok service:

 ```
-make up
+./.de/bin/docker-up.sh
-make SERVICE=tunnel host
+./.de/bin/docker-host.sh ngrok
 ```

-Running `make up` will create the tunnel.
 The web interface should be viewable at `<url>:4040`.

 ### Replacements: